New York Court Records

 A traffic citation is a ticket issued by law enforcement officers to persons charged with violating Vehicle and Traffic Laws.
 Traffic citations typically contain an order to appear before a court to pay a fine or contest it.
 The terms ‘traffic tickets’ and ‘traffic citations’ are often used interchangeably; however, traffic tickets may be resolved without a court appearance.

 Traffic citations may be issued for violations committed while operating a motor vehicle such as speeding, improper turns, disregarding traffic control devices, and failure to yield right of way.
-Persons who receive traffic citations must sign them on receipt.
-However, signing is not an admission of guilt or agreement with the charge; it is merely an acknowledgment of receipt.
+Persons who receive traffic citations may be required to sign them on receipt.
+However, signing is not typically considered an admission of guilt or agreement with the charge; it is merely an acknowledgment of receipt.

 How Do I Pay a Traffic Ticket in New York?